-Although heat is in the name, you can use a heat pump for air conditioning.
-It works by shifting heat instead of making it (the way a furnace does) which is why it also is used as a dual function system.
-It's true that heat pumps can be very efficient, but also know that most air conditioners are about equal in terms of their efficiency.
-Just compare these two top of the line systems from Lennox.
+Although heat is part of the name, you can use a heat pump for air conditioning.
+It works by shifting heat instead of making it (the way a furnace does) which is why it can be used as a dual function unit.
+It's true that heat pumps can be very efficient, but also know that most air conditioners are roughly equivalent in terms of energy efficiency.
+Just compare these two top of the line units from Lennox.

 XC25 Air Conditioner

 What is SEER and HSPF?

 SEER is an efficiency guideline for air conditioning systems, and the bigger the number, the cheaper it is to operate.
 The difference between 23.5 and 26 is not astounding however, and the efficiency changes depending on the model.
 On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is specially for heat pumps.
 It tells you how efficient the system is at heating.
 We can see from these examples by looking at the SEER rating, air conditioners are almost equal, if not superior depending on the AC you choose.
 The biggest difference between heat pumps and ACs is that heat pumps can also add warmth to your home while an AC cannot.

 Does climate matter for heat pumps?